-The OSLAD Grant Program is an advance payment (50% up front) grant program for development grants and as a reimbursable grant program for acquisition grants.
+The OSLAD Grant Program provides two options for payment on development grants (see prior information on page 6) and as a reimbursable grant program for acquisition grants.
 To be eligible for grant assistance, costs other than engineering and design costs must be incurred within the project period, stipulated by a signed project agreement.